tastyigniter/docs/extend/lists.md

 ### List definition file

-The list definition file is typically located in the extension's `resources/models` directory.
+The list definition file is typically stored in the `resources/models` directory of an extension.
 The list definition file should return a `list` array of [toolbar buttons](../extend/lists#toolbar-button-options), [filter scopes](../extend/lists#scope-options) and [lists columns](../extend/lists#column-options) definitions.
 For example:

 ```php
 return [